 Can Americans get a French mortgage?

 Yes you can, but be warned, it is extremely difficult.
 The ‘Foreign Account Tax Compliance Act’ (FATCA) is part of the US tax code and was introduced in 2014 to help counter tax evasion.
 French banks find the cost of complying with this to be prohibitive.
 This means that few lenders will entertain considering loans from US clients, unless you have a substantial deposit.
-Our partners at Ice Finance are able to advise on a case by case basis.

 Any more questions about buying a French Property?